dbowers42/iex_blocked/README.md

    #PID<13640.117.0>
    iex(fred@127.0.0.1)> Node.spawn(:"bob@127.0.0.1", TimeTracker, :run, [])
 ```
 You will notice that the server now starts outputting the current time every 5 seconds.
 The server is running in its own process.
-It is no longer blocking iex!
+It is no longer blocking IEX!

 Now we can try